dkfans/keeperfx/docs/keeperfx_readme.txt

     into those written in next answer.

 Q: Intro doesn't play.
 LOG file says:
-     Error: In source setup_game:
-     1500 - Can't enter movies screen mode to play intro
+     Error: setup_game: Can't enter movies screen mode to play intro
 A: The problem is that your drivers can't support 320x200 mode.
+   Change the resolution config lines in KEEPERFX.CFG
+    into those written in next answer.

+Q: Game stops when loading a map.
+LOG file says:
+     Error: setup_screen_mode: Unable to setup screen resolution MODE_640_400_8 (mode 10)
+A: The problem is that your drivers can't support 640x400 mode.
    Change the resolution config lines in KEEPERFX.CFG into:
   FRONTEND_RES=MODE_640_480_8 MODE_640_480_8 MODE_640_480_8
   INGAME_RES=MODE_640_480_8

 Q: The game doesn't run.
 LOG file says:
-     Error: In source setup_strings_data:
-     1501 - Strings file couldn't be loaded or is too small
+     Error: setup_strings_data: Strings file couldn't be loaded or is too small
 A: Check if there's a language file in 'FXDATA' folder for the
      language which you've selected in KEEPERFX.CFG.

-Q: Mouse doesn't work properly.
+Q: Mouse stops/teleports/moves insorrectly during the game.
-A: There's no fix for this yet.
+A: Try the '-altinput' command line switch.

 Q: I get a message 'Cannot initialize' when I try to enter network game.
 A: There's no fix; use stanard DK with IPX fix for multiplayer.

-Q: Switching resolution/Taking over control in map view disables all rooms and spells!
-A: Press TAB key twice to bring back working menu.

 Q: There are no special eye effects when I posses Beetle, Fly,
     Dragon, Tentacle etc.!